 Sometimes the body has difficulty moving the lymph in an efficient manner.
 This happens when the lymphatic system may be overloaded with too much fluid in the tissues resulting in a condition called edema.

-When a patient experiences edema or swelling in the tissues, manual lymph drainage massage may be helpful.
+When a patient experiences edema or swelling in the tissues, Manual Lymph Drainage may be helpful.